abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 {% endhighlight %}

-Since each cell containing exactly one candidate is a *trivial solution*, we can use these methods of traversing the neighbouring cells of a target to clear out all the cells where the singleton candidate is present.
+Lastly, since each cell containing exactly one candidate is a *trivial solution*, we can use these methods of traversing the neighbouring cells of a target to clear out all the cells where the singleton candidate is present.
+In my solution, I've created a function that does this called `clear_candidates(i, q)`.
+The code for that function isn't posted, but rather left as an exercise to the reader.

 ## Photocopying puzzles

-When faced with a decision(no cells had fewer than 2 candidates) I decided that the photocopying solution seemed like a very good idea.
+When faced with a decision(no cells have fewer than 2 candidates), photocopying the puzzle to try all the potential solutions is a reasonable option.

-Copying an array in Python by default doesn't perform a [deep copy](http://stackoverflow.com/questions/184710/what-is-the-difference-between-a-deep-copy-and-a-shallow-copy), but [this functionality can be found in the copy module](https://docs.python.org/2/library/copy.html) so it can be easily incorportated in a solution.
-While photocopying, I also need to select the index of which candidate, say `n`, I need to use in the copy.
+Copying an array in Python by default doesn't perform a [deep copy](http://stackoverflow.com/questions/184710/what-is-the-difference-between-a-deep-copy-and-a-shallow-copy), but this functionality can be found in the [copy module](https://docs.python.org/2/library/copy.html), and is easily incorportated in our solution.
+While photocopying, we also need to select the index of which candidate, `n`, to be used in the copy.

 {% highlight python %}

     import copy

     def photocopy_puzzle_with(n, i, q):
       x = copy.deepcopy(q)
       x[i] = [x[i][n]]
       clear_candidates(i, x)
       return x

 {% endhighlight %}